exercism/javascript/concepts/template-strings/introduction.md

 # Introduction

 In JavaScript, _template strings_ allows for embedding expressions in strings, also referred to as string interpolation.
-This functionality extends the functionality of the built in [`String`][string-reference] global object.
+This functionality extends the functionality of the built-in [`String`][string-reference] global object.

 You can create template strings in JavaScript by wrapping text in backticks.
-They not only allow the text to include new lines and other special characters, you can also embed variables and other expressions.
+They not only allow the text to include new lines and other special characters, but you can also embed variables and other expressions.

 ```javascript
 const num1 = 1;